Sitecore/sccs-demo/README.md

-# Sitecore Commerce pb Commerce Server
+## Sitecore Commerce pb Commerce Server Demo Source

 The Sitecore Commerce powered by Commerce Server (SCpbCS) demo is based upon a version of the Reference Storefront provided by the product team.
 The Reference Storefront is a separate solution and can be found [here](https://github.com/Sitecore/Reference-Storefront/releases).